Dell Technologies Web Properties Vulnerability Disclosure Program

 - The intent of this program is to encourage coordinated disclosure.
-Unless required by law or local law enforcement, Dell does not intend to pursue litigation against research and disclosure that meet program rules.
+Unless required by federal law or local law enforcement, Dell does not intend to pursue litigation against research and disclosure that meet program rules.

 - If legal action is initiated by a third party against you relative to this program and you are in full compliance with the program rules, Dell may at its sole discretion take reasonable steps to help make it known that your actions were conducted in compliance with this program.

 - This program requires explicit permission from Dell to disclose the results of a submission.

 - Public disclosures made without Dell's permission will make the reporter ineligible for future participation in this or other disclosure or Bug Bounty programs offered by Dell.

 - Dell will not negotiate in response to duress or threats (e.g., we will not negotiate rewards under threat of withholding the vulnerability or threat of releasing the vulnerability or any exposed data to the public).